truenas/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/AdvancedReplication/ReplicationWithEncryptionSCALE.md

 After the replication task runs and creates the snapshot on the destination, you must unlock it to access the data.
 Use the encryption key exported from the dataset or pool, or if you use a passphrase to lock the dataset, enter the passphrase to unlock the dataset on the remote destination system.

-### Replication to an Unencrypted Destiation Dataset
+### Replication to an Unencrypted Destination Dataset

-To replication an encrypted dataset to an unencrypted dataset on the remote destintation system, follow the instructions above to configure the task, then:
+To replication an encrypted dataset to an unencrypted dataset on the remote destination system, follow the instructions above to configure the task, then:

 1. Select the task on the **Replication Task** widget.
 The **Edit Replication Task** screen opens.